 High Learning Retention – Blended learning approaches result in a higher knowledge retention rate.
 It also helps that coursework can be refreshed and updated whenever needed.

-Reporting and Tracking – We use a Learning Management System (LMS) which is Knowledge Link to deliver your eLearning, so tracking a learner’s progress is essential and reporting on this activity is available
+Reporting and Tracking – We use a Learning Management System (LMS) which is Workday@Penn Learning to deliver your eLearning, so tracking a learner’s progress is essential and reporting on this activity is available